-Fundación Jesús Serra is collaborating with Doctors Without Borders to cover healthcare needs in the Mulungu region of the Democratic Republic of Congo.
+Fundación Jesús Serra is collaborating with Doctors Without Borders to cover healthcare needs in developing countries

 The Democratic Republic of Congo is going through a period of political instability.
 Armed rebel groups, which have occupied the area, make it difficult to provide healthcare services, leaving the population exposed to epidemics.
 To resolve this internal conflict, the foundation and Doctors Without Borders have invested efforts and deployed healthcare personnel to the Mulungu area.